List of current places of worship in Wealden: Location of Wealden and its places of worship

 Covering an area of 83317 ha, Wealden is the largest of the six local authority areas in East Sussex, which has three small, highly urbanised coastal areas (the city of Brighton and Hove and the boroughs of Eastbourne and Hastings) and a large rural hinterland covered by three districts.
 Wealden is at the centre of these: the district of Lewes lies to the west and Rother is to the east.
 The borough of Eastbourne, to the south, is completely surrounded by the district.
-Wealden stretches the entire length of the county from the English Channel coast to the county boundaries of West Sussex, Surrey and Kent: it has also has boundaries with the local authority areas of Mid Sussex, Tandridge, Sevenoaks and Tunbridge Wells.
+Wealden stretches the entire length of the county from the English Channel coast to the county boundaries of West Sussex, Surrey and Kent: it also has boundaries with the local authority areas of Mid Sussex, Tandridge, Sevenoaks and Tunbridge Wells.

 Wealden's population at the time of the United Kingdom Census 2011 was 148,915.
 Five small towns—Crowborough, Hailsham, Heathfield, Polegate and Uckfield—account for about half of these people, and each has several places of worship catering for different denominations.
 The rest of the population is spread across dozens of villages and hamlets in the largely rural district.
 Many of these settlements have at least one church—often an ancient building on a site where worship has taken place for over a thousand years.
 St Wilfrid, exiled to Sussex in the late 7th century, and his near-contemporary St Cuthman rapidly Christianised the county, and the 111 churches described in the Domesday Book of 1086 was a significant underestimate.